ub-cavas/AutowareAuto/docs/installation/lgsvl.md

 ### Adding ROS2ForUnitySVLBridge

-Adding native ROS2 bridge to your library:
+Adding native ROS2 bridge to your library.
+If this bridge is already in your library then nothing needs to be done:
 - Go to [ROS2ForUnitySVLBridge](https://wise.svlsimulator.com/plugins/profile/d490cb21-2a44-447f-a289-7d869f23aabf) plugin page
 - Click `Add to Library` button